 Facts & Procedural History

-The IRS charged Maciel with two counts of tax evasion and then reduced the charges to two courts of willfully filing a false tax return.
+The taxpayer was initially charged with two felony counts of tax evasion, but was later charged with two felony counts of willfully filing a false return.

 The judge explained that: